sim-joo/Pitter_et_al_Cancer_Discovery/README.md

-Scripts and Jupyter Notebooks for Pitter, Grbovic-Huezo, Joost et al. submitted to Cancer Discovery
+Scripts and Jupyter Notebooks for Pitter, Grbovic-Huezo, Joost et al. submitted to Cancer Research